Advice for our tenants - Coronavirus

 You may experience delays in service or in some cases, a reduced service.
 We are confident we can continue to support you and your family in your home.

 We may have to cut back on some services.
 Where this happens, we will respond to emergencies and other urgent work and we will make sure to update you.

 We ask you to work with us through this challenging time.

 Our website has a lot of information that may provide you with the answers you need.
-If you are a tenant you can Visit the "My Home" Tenant Portal for further information and pay rent and update your personal details.
+If you are a tenant you can visit the "My Home" Tenant Portal.
+Here you can find further information, pay rent and update your personal details.